salesforce/apollo/fireflies/README.md

 and synthesizes the three into a BFT stable Rapid like membership.

+### Stable, Virtually Synchronous View Membership Service
 Apollo Fireflies provides a stable, virtually synchronous membership view in much the same fashion as the Rapid paper describes.
 Membership is agreed upon across the group and changes only by consensus within the group.
 This provides an incredibly stable foundation for utilizing the BFT secure overlay that Fireflies provides.

 Members must formally join a context.
 This is a two phase protocol of first contacting a seed (any one will do) and then redirecting to further members of the context to await the next view that includes the joining member.
 To join a context (cluster) of nodes, the joining member needs to know the complete membership of the context.
 This is transmitted in the Gateway of the join response from the redirect member for the joining view (the first phase of the Join protocol).
 Currently, all view member IDs are returned, and these are at minimum 32 byte digests, so eventually scalability will play an outsized role here.
+The current plan is to use Merkle tree replication to obtain the membership ids and then bootstrap from there.
+This will take some protocol finessing which is currently scheduled for other bootstrappiping/join integration with Thoth

+### Gossip Optimized Join
 Apollo Fireflies does not, however, return all the _SignedNotes_ (Apollo Fireflies KERI equivalent of an X509 certificate, as in the origina FF paper) for all the members.
 Rather in the Join protocol, most members in the context of the joining member have no signed notes, and thus cannot be contacted.
 They are essentially in a pending state with identity only, where the joining member is awaiting the state transfer of the these members' _SignedNotes_.

 Apollo Fireflies reuses the _redirect_ part of the original Fireflies protocol to both redirect the joining members to their correct successors in the current state of the view.
 The underlying gossip state replication provides the state transfer  of all the member's SignedNote state for the view to the joining member.
 This occurs rather quickly and spreads this rather large plug of state transfer required in the join of a view across the system, rather than punishing a member or two.
 It's also schocastic and BFT, which is nice.